praat/praat/README.md

 Extract the *xcodeproj64.zip* file from the latest release into the directory that contains `sys`, `fon`, `dwtools` and so on.
 Then open the project `praat64.xcodeproj` in Xcode and choose Build or Run for the target `praat_mac64`.
-If you want to compile the 32-bit edition instead, try *xcodeproj32.zip*.

 If you get an error message like “Code Signing Identity xxx does not match any valid, non-expired, code-signing certificate in your keychain”, then select the target `praat_mac64`, go to Info → Build,